The craps tables are usually the most lively spots on the gaming floor.

 Difference between playing craps online and at a land-based casino

-Here are some big differences between online vs. land-based craps:
+Here are some other big differences between online and land-based craps:

 - Table minimums are much lower online ($1).
 In PA brick-and-mortar casinos, a $10 minimum on a weekday is common.

 - Craps is a fast-paced game that is intimidating to newcomers.
 Online, players can adjust the pace to suit them.

 - A regular craps player might choose to play faster.
 Some online craps have a turbo option that eliminates the simulated dice roll.
 It reveals the end result immediately, so players can speed up the action online.

 - All PA online casinos have deposit bonuses.
 Your bankroll thus starts a bit higher than it would if you just walked into a casino.

 - In the online version, you won’t be touching dice that others have handled — which is important in the current climate of virus concerns.